 The strategic account management process is about building value-driven relationships with your key customers.
 It is a synonym of Key Account Management.
 The strategic account manager’s role is to identify those key customers that generate maximum revenue and profitability as compared to other regular accounts.

-These managers act as a bridge between the company and stakeholders at the customer side.
-The idea is to increase customer lifecycle value by starting small like with a free trial or test project, adding value and building trust.
+These managers act as a bridge between the company and stakeholders on the customer side.
+The idea is to increase customer lifecycle value by starting small like with a free trial or test project, adding value, and building trust.
 Strategic account management is a function that more often than not, loses its criticality in the mire of operational account management.

 But let’s now understand ‘WHY’?

-- It is like a gold mine – the more you dig, the deeper you will go and understand : You get to the gold, only as you dig deeper.
-Your strategic accounts are like a gold mine – Complex, deep, not easily read.
+- It is like a gold mine – the more you dig, the deeper you will go and understand: You get to the gold, only as you dig deeper.
+Your strategic accounts are like a gold mine – Complex, deep, and not easily read.
 Just sitting on them is of no use, until you start digging and understanding the people there.
 How do they operate, who is the key man/woman in the hierarchy?
 Who is the influencer?
-How will he help me?
+How will he/she help me?
 Is my main influencer leaving that company?
-In that case, do I have a back-up man?
+In that case, do I have a backup man?
 There’s nothing superficial about Strategic Account Management.
 You need to dig deeper and for that, you need an effective tool.

 Explore the complete guide to Cross-selling and Up-selling to identify unexplored opportunities for your business as well as your clients' business and grow better in 2021.